-- Birth Control Pill: One of the more commonly thought of forms of contraception, birth control pills require daily intake of a pill and come in combined and progestin-only pills; while both are effective, the former is more closely associated with adverse side effects, while the latter is typically considered more stringent with dosage times (the pill must be taken within 3 hours of the time it was taken the previous day, as opposed to the more lenient 12 hours with combined pills.)
+Birth control pills require the daily intake of a pill and come in combined and progestin-only pills.
+While both are effective, the combination pill (estrogen and progestin) is more closely associated with adverse side effects’ while the minipill (progestin only) is typically considered more stringent with dosage times (the pill must be taken within 3 hours of the time it was taken the previous day, as opposed to the more lenient 12 hours with combined pills.)

-- Contraceptive Patch: Effectively a combined pill in patch form, patches require a prescription and have a specific method to their usage that must be followed carefully for maximum efficacy to be retained; they are extremely effective, with failure rates of only 0.3% with perfect use, but are also subject to many of the same side effects that combined pill contraceptives have.
+Effectively a combined pill in patch form, patches require a prescription and have a specifc method to their usage that must be followed carefully for maximum effcacy to be retained; they are extremely effective, with failure rates of only 0.3% with perfect use, but are also subject to many of the same side effects that combined pill contraceptives have.

-- Contraceptive Injection DMPA: An injection akin to the use of progestin-only pill, it has the advantage of requiring application only once every three months and failure rate of just 0.2% with perfect use, but is disadvantaged by the possible loss of bone density in the user, which may or may not return following discontinuation of use of this form of contraception.
-It is also, must like pills, patches and IUDs, ineffective at preventing STDs.
+An injection akin to the use of progestin-only pill, it has the advantage of requiring application only once every three months and failure rate of just 0.2% with perfect use but is disadvantaged by the possible loss of bone density in the user, which may or may not return following discontinuation of use of this form of contraception.

-- Natural Family Planning (NFP) or Fertility awareness is a method of birth control that does not use any drugs or devices.
+NFP is a method of birth control that does not use any drugs or devices.
 It combines the calendar/rhythm method, the basal body temperature method, and the cervical mucus method.
 The fertility awareness method is used both as a means of preventing pregnancy and as a way to target the most fertile time for getting pregnant.
 When fertility awareness is used correctly and consistently, it may reach rates of effectiveness around 90%.
 The effectiveness depends on your diligence to track and record your fertility pattern and your commitment to abstain from sexual intercourse or use a barrier form of birth control during your fertility window.
 Average use shows a failure rate of approximately 25%.
 If you are committed to tracking and recording your fertility information, you can achieve much higher success rates.
-NFP is ineffective at preventing STDs.
+NFP is ineffective at preventing STD/STIs.